 Source: Fitch Ratings press release (Feb 8, 2017)

-Capital Intelligence Ratings (CI Ratings or CI) affirms China Banking Corporation’s (CBC) Financial Strength Rating (FSR) at ‘BBB-’ with a ‘Stable’ Outlook.
-The rating is supported mainly by its good liquidity position and sound profitability.
-While capital adequacy remains satisfactory, CAR is on a declining trend and is therefore no longer a strong supporting factor.
-Similarly asset quality, while still generally satisfactory, has seen a rise in non-performing loans (NPLs) and loan loss reserve (LLR) coverage declining to less than full coverage.
-The position however improved in H1 2016 with LLR coverage rising while the effective coverage ratio remains strong but asset quality remains a constraining factor.
-In terms of profitability, CBC lagged the peer group in 2015 in most metrics, but only by a little as all Philippine banks struggle with high cost-income ratios and falling net interest margins (NIM) – another constraining factor for the rating.
-Moreover, H1 2016 performance was much improved, especially at the operating level.
-In terms of non-financial factors, the 2 FSR also reflects the well established domestic franchise with its large customer deposit base, which continues to be supported by its expanding branch network and its entrenched relationship with the affluent Chinese-Filipino community.
+Capital Intelligence Ratings (CI Ratings or CI) raises China Banking Corporation’s (CBC) Financial Strength Rating (FSR) to ‘BBB’ from ‘BBB-’.
+The rating is on a ‘Stable’ Outlook.
+The rating is supported mainly by the Bank’s good liquidity position and sound profitability.
+Although capital adequacy has improved following the H1 2017 rights issue, CBC’s capital ratios are not above the strong peer group average for the Philippine banks.
+Capital is therefore a secondary but still important supporting factor.
+Asset quality, while still generally satisfactory, saw LLR coverage declining to less than full in 2015 although this is now again on a rising trend.
+While the effective coverage ratio is now very strong following the H1 rights issue, asset quality remains a mildly constraining factor.
+In terms of profitability, CBC lagged the peer group in 2016 in most metrics, albeit only by a little as all Philippine banks struggle with high cost-to-income ratios and falling net interest margins (NIM) – another constraining factor for the rating.
+However H1 2017 performance was much improved with CBC’s ratios exceeding the averages, In terms of non-financial factors, the FSR also reflects the Bank’s well-established domestic franchise with its large customer deposit base, which continues to be supported by its expanding branch network and its entrenched relationship with the affluent Chinese-Filipino community.
 The latter continues to provide the Bank with a loyal clientele and a reliable deposit base.

-In accordance with CIs’ internal assessment of improving sovereign credit risk in a strongly performing economy, CBC’s Long- and Short-Term Foreign Currency Ratings are also affirmed at 'BBB-' and 'A3', respectively.
-The Outlook on all ratings is ‘Stable’.
-The Support Rating is affirmed at ‘3’ in view of the high probability of assistance from CBC’s major shareholders – the Sy family and its financially sound SM Group − as well as the probability official support in case of need.
+In accordance with CI Ratings’ internal assessment of improving sovereign credit risk in a strongly performing economy, CBC’s Long-Term Foreign Currency Rating (FCR) is also raised to 'BBB' from ‘BBB-’ while the Short-Term FCR is affirmed at 'A3'.
+The Outlook on the FCR is ‘Stable’.
+The Support Rating is affirmed at ‘3’ in view of the high probability of assistance from CBC’s major shareholders – the Sy family and its financially sound SM Group − as well as the probability of official support in case of need.

 CBC had traditionally exhibited very strong asset quality metrics and high levels of LLR coverage.
-This, however, changed somewhat in 2014-15 following the acquisition of PDB.
-Although this boosted customer deposits and SME segment penetration, it also brought in a loan portfolio that was not as good as that of CBC itself.
-The integration process also posed IT challenges and these are yet to be fully resolved.
-The result was a rate of loan growth in 2015 that was well behind that of most other banks in the peer group, a trend that continued into H1 2016 as a much more cautious stance was taken on credit extension.
+This, however, changed somewhat in 2014-15 following the acquisition of Planters Development Bank (PDB).
+Although this boosted customer deposits and SME segment penetration, it also brought in a loan portfolio that was certainly not as good as that of CBC itself.
+The integration process also initially posed IT challenges although these are now resolved.
+The result was a rate of loan growth in 2015 that was well behind that of most other banks in the peer group, a trend that was reversed in 2016 with good growth continuing into H12017.